 We’ll soon jump the Atlantic to take a look at the Church in the New World.
 But before we do, we shift our attention south, to Africa.

 As we’ve seen, North Africa was one of the formative cradles of Christianity.
 That’s where Tertullian, Cyprian and Augustine, 3 of the great Latin Fathers of the Faith kicked it.
 The Church at Alexandria was 1 of the 4 main churches in the early centuries.
 Egypt was highly influential in defining what the Faith looked like throughout much of Christendom because of men like Antony and Pachomius; the “desert fathers.”
 Their strict asceticism is credited with forming the early picture of what popular, but not necessarily Biblical, holiness looked like and which framed the thinking of Christians for hundreds of years.
 It led in large part to monasticism.

 In this episode, we’ll track the course of Christianity as it made its way across the African continent.

-Frumentius’s pioneering work was furthered by what are known as the ‘Nine Saints’ from Syria who arrived about 150 years after Frumentius.
-Their work saw the region of Ethiopia become a Christian kingdom.
-The government remained focused on a Christian monarch through several periods of upheaval thru the centuries, right up to the time of Haile Selassie in the 20th C.
+Frumentius’s pioneering work was furthered by what are known as the Nine Saints from Syria who arrived about 150 years after Frumentius.
+Their work saw Ethiopia become a Christian kingdom.
+The government remained focused on a Christian monarch in several periods of upheaval thru the centuries, till the reign of Haile Selassie in the 20th C.